TensorNetwork/tensornetwork.org/src/mps/index.md

 ![medium](first_tensor.png)

-Assembling all of the pieces, the first tensor above together with the $U_j$ tensors computed above, the final compressed version of the original MPS/TT is:
+Assembling all of the pieces---the first tensor $A_1$ together with the $U_j$ tensors computed above---the final compressed version of the original MPS/TT is:

 ![medium](compressed_mpstt.png)